apache/druid/docs/operations/metrics.md

 ### Segment metadata cache

-The following metrics are emitted only when the segment metadata caching is enabled on the Overlord.
+The following metrics are emitted only when [segment metadata caching](../configuration/index.md#segment-metadata-cache-experimental) is enabled on the Overlord.

 |Metric|Description|Dimensions|
 |------|-----------|----------|